Dr Simon Osborne

-Simon uses ground-based in-situ and remote sensing instruments to observe and better understand aerosol, cloud and radiation processes, which are then used to improve Numerical Weather Prediction forecast models.
+Simon uses ground-based instruments to observe and better understand aerosol, cloud and radiation processes, so as to improve NWP forecast models.

 Simon carries out analysis and quality control on data gathered from ground-based instrumentation.
 This includes in-situ and remote sensing techniques.
 An example of in-situ is flying a cloud droplet probe on our tethered helium balloon; examples of the latter are broad-band and narrow-band radiometers covering the solar and near-infrared spectrum.
 Experiments take place both at the Cardington field site and on detachment to temporary sites around the UK.
 The purpose of this work is to improve the physical representation of boundary layer processes in models.